Drop your file to analyze it

 All known file formats using extension .ODM

-While OpenDocument Master Text Document is a popular type of ODM-file, we know of 2 different uses of the .ODM extension.
+While OpenDocument Master Text Document is a popular type of ODM-file, we know of 2 different uses of the .ODM file extension.
 Different software may use files with the same extension for different types of data.

 OverDrive Media Console Media Control